Meeeri08/PersonalResearch-Random-Map-Generator/index.md

 |Dividing a square into two recursively|

 Next step is to add borders: we got a random division, but we don’t want the rooms to use the whole space, so let’s add a method to cut their borders recursively.
-We can achieve that giving a regular or non regular margin between space wqall and room  wall.
+We can achieve that giving a regular or non regular margin between space wall and room wall.

 |<img src="https://raw.githubusercontent.com/Meeeri08/PersonalResearch-Random-Map-Generator/main/docs/Assets/algorithm_2.png" alt="Height Formula" width="612" height="204">|
 |:---:|